hwu-social-alignment-robots-2025/alignment-social-robots/README.md

 You'll find here the implementation of the Furhat client that will make the connection between the Furhat robot and the LLM API.

 ## Quickstart
-To run the furhat client please follow the instruction of the [quickstart documentation](./quickstart.md).
+To run the Furhat client please follow the instructions of the [quickstart documentation](./quickstart.md).

 ## Our Team
 This project was made by: